Ian-Ennis/next-graphcms-shows-access/README.md

 # next-graphcms-shows
 This is a [Next.js] project utilizing a [GraphCMS] database to display fictional live shows and artists.
 The project uses [styled-components] for styling the DOM.
+For more details on the code assessment associated with this project, head over to the public [website](https://codevalapp.github.io/next-graphcms-shows/), where you'll find a listing of [#issues] that need work.

 ## Getting Started